FIRST-Tech-Challenge/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 Concept:	This is a sample OpMode that illustrates performing a specific function or concept.
-            These may be complex, but their operation should be explained clearly in the comments, or the comments should reference an external doc, guide or tutorial.
+            These may be complex, but their operation should be explained clearly in the comments, or the comments should reference an external doc, guide, or tutorial.
             Each OpMode should try to only demonstrate a single concept so they are easy to locate based on their name.
 These OpModes may not produce a drivable robot.